-· Human Ecology of Water; WASH; HWTS & PoU Treatment
+- Human Ecology of Water; WASH; PoU Treatment

-I am an environmental geographer who examines how humans impact and are impacted by socioecological systems.
-My research interests are threefold: human interactions with water resources; human interactions with disaster processes; and human interactions with coupled water-disaster constructs.
-I am particularly interested in the provision of water and sanitation services and the reconstruction of water and sanitation infrastructure after disasters.
+My research examines human-environment interaction in the international context.
+My specific research interests are threefold: human interactions with water resources; human interactions with disaster processes; and human interactions with coupled water-disaster constructs.
+I am particularly interested in access to water and sanitation services and the reconstruction of water and sanitation infrastructure after disasters.

-Much of my research takes place in India, but I have also conducted research in Bangladesh, Sri Lanka, Mexico, for the Republic of Mauritius on behalf of the CDC, and for the State of Iowa.
+Much of my research takes place in India, but I have also conducted and supervised research in Bangladesh, Sri Lanka, Nepal, Tanzania, Costa Rica, Mexico, for the Republic of Mauritius on behalf of the CDC, and for the State of Iowa.
 My current projects examine water security and latrine adoption in coastal India.
 These projects involve water quality testing, household surveys, and statistical and geospatial analyses.

 My teaching explores human dimensions of contemporary environmental issues--often from a critical perspective--with content from our backyard in Virginia to far reaches of the globe.
-Feel free to contact me at firstname.lastname@example.org or my website to discuss educational and research opportunities.
+Feel free to contact me at email@example.com or via my personal webpage to discuss educational and research opportunities.

-Luke Juran holds a partial appointment at the Virginia Water Resources Research Center at Virginia Tech
+Luke Juran also holds a partial faculty appointment at the Virginia Water Resources Research Center at Virginia Tech.

 Juran, L. (2018).
 Disaster, development, and water: the reconstruction and (re)fabrication of hazardous waterscapes in post-tsunami India.
-In The Asian tsunami and post-disaster aid, (ed.)
-S. Reddy, pp. 79-99.
+In The Asian tsunami and post-disaster aid, S. Reddy (ed.), pp. 79-99.
 Singapore: Springer Nature.

 Adams, E.A., L. Juran, I. Ajibade (2018).
 ‘Spaces of exclusion’ in community water governance: a feminist political ecology of gender and participation in Malawi’s urban water user associations.
 Geoforum 95: 133-142.